-About 80 per cent of the labour force is agrarian.
-But agriculture revenues are volatile.
+About 80 per cent of the labour force is agrarian, but agricultural revenues are volatile.
 Mali therefore remains dependent on foreign aid.
 Mali is developing its iron ore industry to diversify its exports away from gold.
-Insecurity, weak infrastructure and an under-skilled workforce remain the main barriers to attracting foreign investment and achieving economic growth.
+Insecurity, weak infrastructure, and an under-skilled workforce remain the main barriers to attracting foreign investment and achieving economic growth.

 Mali is a member of La Francophonie, the Organisation of Islamic Cooperation, the African Union and the Economic Community of West African States.

 Economic and trade information

-- Travel advice for Mali
+- Read the travel advice for Mali